fhdm-dev/scoppy/README.md

 Install the [Scoppy Android app](https://play.google.com/store/apps/details?id=xyz.fhdm.scoppy) from the Play Store.

 ### 2. Install the firmware onto your Pico

+> Please note that some pin assignments changed in version 4 of the firmware.
+The test signal is now on GPIO22 and the voltage range pins are now GPIO2 to GPIO5

 Download the firmware onto your computer.
 It is here: [pico-scoppy-v4.uf2](https://scoppy.fhdm.xyz/downloads/scoppy-pico-v4.uf2).
 Press the bootsel button on your Pico and connect it to your computer.
 Copy the pico-scoppy-v4.uf2 file onto your Pico.
 The onboard LED should start blinking.